XGovFormBuilder/digital-form-builder/docs/runner/multi-page.md

 `startPageNavigation` is a required property which is used to populate the pagination at the bottom of the page.

-It has a `prev` and `next` property which are used to populate each link, however both of these properties are optional in case a previous or next link cannot be specified.
+It has a `previous` and `next` property which are used to populate each link, however both of these properties are optional in case a previous or next link cannot be specified.

 #### showContinueButton - optional